How Kerry Condon prepped for the Oscars, according to her red carpet team

 Make a list of films you want to watch

 When you’re all squashed like sardines into your family home, even choosing a movie to watch can feel like a mammoth task.
-As we most likely return to our child state whilst at home with our parents, lots of bickering ensues and 30 minutes later you still haven’t chosen a film.
-To avoid these silly rows make a list of all your favourite Christmas movies and pick them out of a hat at random when it’s time to watch.
+As we most likely return to our child state whilst at home with our parents, lots of bickering ensues and 30 minutes later, you still haven’t chosen a film.
+To avoid these silly rows, make a list of all your favourite Christmas movies and pick them out of a hat at random when it’s time to watch.
 Seems simple, but even the most harmonious of families can lose it deciding between Elf and Jingle All the Way.

 Don’t put wrappers back in the tin

 Now, this is a contentious one but probably the most important on the list.
 DO NOT BE THIS PERSON.
 Eat your Rose/Quality Street/Celebration/Hero/whichever it is and put the wrapper in the bin.
-Throw it on the floor, in your pocket, shove it down the side of the couch, but do not put it back in the tin.
+Throw it on the floor, put it in your pocket, shove it down the side of the couch, but do not put it back in the tin.
 Nothing starts a family argument quicker than thinking you’ve got the last Caramel Barrel only to discover it’s a wrapper.

 Personally, it wouldn’t be Christmas without my family driving each other up the walls.
 However, falling out over any of the above is a waste of time and these arguments should be saved for real problems, like who didn’t close the kitchen door and let the dog get at the turkey, you know?
 It’s one of the few times of the year we really get to spend time with all our family like this, so try and enjoy it and keep the bickering to a minimum.